IT-VBFK/AwesomeAssertions/docs/_pages/objectgraphs.md

 ### Including properties and/or fields

 You may also configure member inclusion more broadly.
-Barring other configuration, Fluent Assertions will include all `public` properties and fields.
+Barring other configuration, Awesome Assertions will include all `public` properties and fields.
 This behavior can be changed:

 ```csharp